-The advances in MISS techniques have given spine surgeons a new way to perform ACDF or a CTDR, and enable the surgery to be performed in an outpatient setting.
+The advances in MISS techniques have given spine surgeons a new way to perform ACDF or a CTDR by allowing the surgery to be performed in an outpatient setting.
 After a postoperative period of recovery in the outpatient surgical center, patients are discharged home the same day of their surgery.
 The benefits of MISS cervical surgery are smaller incisions, less blood loss, lower risk of muscle and soft-tissue damage, lower risk of infection, reduced postoperative pain, reduced pain medication use and faster recovery.
 MISS cervical surgery, either a CTDR or an ACDF are typically safer, quicker, and promote a faster recovery than traditional cervical spine surgery.

 “Great Dr. His staff really show pure professional medical experience, very responsive and caring answers all my questions with terms I can understand, very positive experience highly recommend.”

 “I am a chiropractor and can confidently say Dr Tyndall is one of the best.
 He (and his staff) are clinically at the top of their game.
 What’s rare is to find a surgeon who can also talk to you like a real person.
 It’s clear that this group cares for people and is not just performing procedures.
 I would absolutely keep Dr Tyndall in mind if you are needing spine surgery.”